 Always consider the feelings and needs of your child, as well, and put their needs before your own fears or insecurities.
 Keep your child’s best interests always at the core of the process, knowing that the decision to become a legal guardian into your child’s future is a serious decision with possible lifelong responsibilities.

-If you need further information regarding guardianship and the law here in New Jersey, please contact us to set up your free consultation with one of our qualified and compassionate family law attorneys skilled in the area of guardianships.
+If you need further information regarding guardianship and the law here in New Jersey, please contact us to set up your initial consultation with one of our qualified and compassionate family law attorneys skilled in the area of guardianships.

 Getting Divorced When You Have a Special Needs Child